 Automated Paydays in a nutshell:

 This program was created by Jamie Shaw and is basically a “road map” of how to get started online through basic training such as keyword searching, niche picking and creating a website designed to attract visitors.
+Basically everything I lay out in this updated article and I would recommend reading that free info over Automated Paydays.

 2 Important updates: